ooPo/RetroArch-Tools/readme.txt

 these tools to help manage roms and playlists.
 They run fine on-device or on any reasonably unix-like platform.
 Enjoy!

-audit-roms.sh <source> <datfile> [offset]
+nointro-audit.sh <source>
-  - Uses MAME and No-Intro compatible datfiles.
+  - Uses No-Intro/MAME compatible datfiles.
   - Scans the source directory and compare its contents to the datfile.

-  - Outputs stats and a list of missing games and roms.
+nointro-sort.py <source>
+  - Uses No-Intro/MAME compatible datfiles.
+  - Recursively scans the source directory and copies on match.

+everdrive-sort.py <source>
+  - Uses EverDrive/SmokeMonsterPacks compatible datfiles.
+  - Recursively scans the source directory and copies on match.

+retroarch-scan.sh <directory> <name>
+  - Scans the directory and generates a RetroArch compatible playlist.

+chd-unpack.sh
+  - Unpacks any CHD files in the current directory into their own directories.

 compress.sh <source>
   - Scans the source directory and creates a zip file for each file.